 Well, I decided to combine the best of both worlds into the legit EASIEST 4-ingredient homemade watermelon popsicle recipe.
 It's fresh, it's frozen, it will cool you off on the hot summer days, and as an added bonus there is no sugar added to this recipe!

 You only need 4 ingredients to make this recipe: Watermelon, Lemon Juice, Lemon Zest, and Fresh Mint!

 After gathering all the ingredients, all you need to do is add all the ingredients to a blender and blend until smooth!

 P.S- Here is the popsicle mold I used for this recipe.
 It's amazing, just look below!
-Seriously, all you need to do is run a butter knife along the edges of the mold to release these homemade watermelon popsicles.
+Seriously, all you need to do is run a butter knife along the edges of the mold to release these lemon mint popsicles.

 FAQ & Substitutions:

 For sure!
 I did not have to add any sweetener because I used a very ripe and sweet watermelon.

 However, if your watermelon just isn't sweet enough, feel free to add 2 Tbsp to ¼ cup of honey or agave syrup to sweeten.
 I personally prefer honey, BUT that means technically these popsicles would no longer be vegan.
 Use agave syrup or even simple syrup as a vegan sweeter!

 Yep!
 Lemon juice can be subbed 1:1 for lime juice in this recipe.
 If you are using lime, I recommend cutting the zest in half to ½ Tbsp since it tends to be stronger.

 Also, mint can be subbed with any other fresh herbs.
 Mint tastes the most refreshing to me, but thyme, lavender, or basil could be fun options to try with the watermelon lemon popsicle combo.